Eyob721/alx-low_level_programming/0x0E-structures_typedef/README.md

 - 2-print_dog.c

-  - a function that prints a struct dog
+  - a function that prints a struct dog.

+- 4-new_dog.c

+  - a function that creates a new dog.